QMS Document Management: Connecting Documents, Training, and Quality Events

 Stage 6: Supersession and Archival

 When a new version of a document becomes effective, the prior version is automatically superseded.
 The superseded version is removed from the active document library and moved to the controlled archive.
-It is no longer accessible through the standard document navigation but remains retrievable by authorised personnel through the document history view.
-The supersession is documented in the audit trail with the date, the new version number, and the identity of the approver who authorised the new version.
-If an FDA investigator asks for the version of a specific procedure that was in effect on a specific production date, the archived version is retrievable in seconds.
+It is no longer accessible through the standard document navigation but remains retrievable by authorized personnel through the document history view.
+The supersession is documented in the audit trail with the date, the new version number, and the identity of the approver who authorized the new version.
+If an FDA investigator asks for the version of a specific procedure that was in effect on a specific production date, the archived version is retrievable within the same platform.

 Stage 7: Periodic Review